-You don't need to complete the remaining steps because the default settings are fine.
+You don't need to complete the remaining steps because you'll use the default settings.
 To learn about these settings (tolerance, resolution, and database storage configuration), see The properties of a spatial reference and Configuration keywords for file geodatabases.

 - Click Finish to create the feature class.

-- Add metadata to describe the feature class.
+- Its name reflects the alias you assigned to the feature class.

 - In the Catalog pane, right-click the ENP_Entrances feature class and click Edit Metadata .